Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Proposed Method

 \subsection{GP-Unified}

 The structure of the unified generative and predictive model (\textbf{GP-Unified}) is shown in Fig.~\ref{flowchart}(c).
-Unlike in ``GP-SGMSE+'', the predictive decoder is also used in the decoding.
-During the decoding, the enhanced generative and predictive features are fused in the first and final diffusion steps.
+Unlike in ``GP-SGMSE+'', the predictive decoder is also used in the reverse diffusion process.
+During the reverse diffusion process, the enhanced generative and predictive features are fused in the first and final diffusion steps.
 The first step fusion is to use the predictive enhanced spectrogram to initialize the follow-up processes of diffusion:

 where $\widehat{x_{1}} $ is the first diffusion-enhanced complex spectrogram, which will be used for subsequent diffusion steps, and $x_{1}^{pre}$ is the predictive enhanced complex spectrogram in the first diffusion step.
 The reason for not using the predicted complex spectrogram directly is to maintain the feature distribution of the diffusion complex spectrograms.
 The two enhanced complex spectrograms are fused in the final step to exploit the complementary information: